 After you get into a car accident, there are the immediate damages to worry about.
 For example, your injuries, injuries to your passengers, as well as any damage done to your car.
 However, the effects of the accident don’t stop there.
 During recovery time for any injuries you may have, you may have to stop working, causing you to have a loss of income.
 Or, you may have to miss work for doctor’s appointments.
 Of course, the worst-case scenario is that you won’t be able to work at all due to severe injuries from your accident.
 All of these can be categorized as loss of income.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have experienced loss of income after an accident.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The top injury attorneys at Phoenix Accident and Injury Law Firm near you have more than 15 years of experience in helping clients who have lost income after an auto accident.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 Lost income is just what the name implies- any income lost while recovering from their injuries after an accident.
 Lost income includes wages that the injured person would earn if they hadn’t been injured.